Lecture – The Alfred Pope Award for Early Career Investigators 2020

 Available with English captions.

-Honoring Maria Ironside, DPhil, and Bin Song, PhD, McLean Hospital – The Alfred Pope Award for Young Investigators
+Honoring Maria Ironside, DPhil, and Bin Song, PhD, McLean Hospital – The Alfred Pope Award for Early Career Investigators

 Each year, McLean Hospital recognizes young researchers with the Alfred Pope Award for Early Career Investigators.
 The honor is named for one of the hospital’s most distinguished and respected researchers, the late Alfred Pope, MD.